Alex427427427/infinite_portrait/README.md

 	In fact it's better to leave the size as it is.
 	Just reposition the window such that you can see the whole of it.

+	If the screen is physically too small to see all 64 lines at the terminal, go into settings -> display -> and set scale to 100% instead of the default 150%)

 	(NOTE: some antivirus may autoprotect and remove the .exe file.
-		Search up how to whitelist a folder for your particular antivirus software.)
+		Search up how to whitelist a folder containg this repo, for your particular antivirus software.)

 HOW TO RUN WITHOUT USING .EXE: